Sound Forge Pro Reviews& Product Details

 You need a blacksmith to run a forge

-Sound Forge Pro Pricing
+Sound Forge Pro Cost

 Sound Forge has a forgiving pricing scheme.
 You can go with the standalone version, which you pay once, or go with the subscription-based one.
 In any case, you have a 14-day money-back guarantee.

 No, but almost all modules have a standalone trial version.

 Alternatives to Sound Forge Pro

 Sound Forge vs. Audacity

 Audacity is one of my favorites for sound recording, but editing in it always felt awkward.
 Though Audacity has fewer features than Sound Forge, it’s lightweight, compact, and hassle-free.
 Audacity is open-source and available for Windows, Linux, and Mac.

 However, Audacity feels underwhelming if you want to tinker with instruments or instrument-like sounds.
 Audacity doesn’t have VST (Virtual Studio Technology) plugins, but digging through Audacity’s plugin settings showed it detected the ones installed by Sound Forge.